KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 1. Login to Cloudera Manager and tell it to stop all services.

-2. On the CoreOS host type "docker stop cloudera".
+2. On the CoreOS host, type "docker stop cloudera".

 3. Shutdown the EC2 Instance.